 When vendors need access to Nerdio for Private Cloud (NPC) network resources, or if users need to remotely access network resources from non-domain locations, you must setup a SSL VPN portal first in the Fortigate firewall.

-There are four steps in the SSL VPN portal setup process for Nerdio for Private Cloud tenants.
+There are five steps in the SSL VPN portal setup process for Nerdio for Private Cloud tenants.

 Step I – Create the SSL VPN portal